Sydney-Informatics-Hub/hello-nextflow/docs/part2/04_multiqc.md

 > Probably need another workflow and explanation on why the script is thw way it is

-> Refer back to staging from day 1, and that the channel/`.collect` deals with this.
+> Refer back to staging from Part 1, and that the channel/`.collect` deals with this.
 More stable using channels to deal with paths vs. directory input

 From the information above we know that the input for `multiqc` is the